lukas2005/MDC-Modding-Wiki/pages/1_14/items/basic_items.md

 Now you can go back to the game and press `F3 + T` to reload assets without having to close it.

-#### !!
-NOTE !!
-In Intellij idea you might need to use the `Run -> Reload Changed Classes` option before `F3 + T` succesfully reloads your resources (If you are not running in Debug Mode this will be grayed out).
-Alternatively you can press `CTRL + F9`.
+> In Intellij idea you might need to use the `Run -> Reload Changed Classes` option  before `F3 + T`
+> succesfully reloads your resources (If you are not running in Debug Mode this will be grayed out).
+Alternatively
+> you can press `CTRL + F9`.

 ## Localization
 The last thing that you need to do is give your new item a localized name.